meuniv/yamldoc/docs/General Purpose.rst

 General purpose
 +++++++++++++++
-The purpose of this tool is to convert a `yaml` file into a file usable for multiple-choice questions in LMS.
+We are often faced with creating quizzes and online test using tools such as *canvas* or even simply writing LaTeX files for distribution.
+At the same time, we wish to keep those questions in a raw form so that they can be archived, editer, and reused.
+Here, I introduce the use of standard *yaml* file for this purpose.
+The goal of *yaml2lms*  is to convert a `yaml` file into a file usable for multiple-choice questions in LMS.
 The code also creates LaTeX and PDF files as needed.

-In addition to creating neat files, this approach is a good way to archive questions in a flexible format.
+In addition to creating neat files, this approach is a good way to archive questions in a flexible format and it also provides a spellchecking utility.

 ..
 Warning:: *yaml2lms* is a hack.
 No question about it.
 It was written as a utility that has saved me a lot of time and headache as a *certain* pandemic forced online teaching.
 It is not an example of best practice in coding but it works.
 It really does (I think).